Alt-iOS/tailwind-leptos-tauri-template/README.md

 # Tailwind-Leptos-Tauri Template

-Simple template to use csr and ssr leptos with tauri for ios/android/windows/macos/linux and web dev
+Simple template to use ssr leptos with tauri for ios/android/windows/macos/linux and web dev

 To get started just use cargo generate with this repo.